 A voice from behind caused King Cormac to start, and he turned to see the midwife, her face bone white in the failing light of the sun.

-She looks like a omen of death.
+She looks like an omen of death.
 Cormac thought as a shudder ran up his back.

 The plump older woman shook her hand, “I’m afraid there’s nothing to be done, sire.
-The babe is turned in the womb, and the cord is wrapped about it’s poor little neck.”
+The babe is turned in the womb, and the cord is wrapped about its wee little neck.”

-Cormac Setterwind had not cried since the death of his father eighteen years ago, but now he felt a sob rising to his throat.
+Cormac Setterwind had not cried since the death of his father eight years ago, but now he felt a sob rising to his throat.

 “And…and the Queen?” he choked, dreading the answer.